on the cheap and sleazy side (www.cheapandsleazy.net)

 My experience as a newcomer to the Lightspeed

-My first Lightspeed purchase was the silicone overlay model:
+My first Lightspeed purchase was the silicon overlay model:

 As I debated the whole situation of the feel I decided to buy a refurbished LS with the old style of smooth, hard keys.